 Perhaps, no issue can be more controversial and thorny in the data protection world than website security.
 There’s always been a compromise between the convenience and effectiveness of the service and the risk level it holds.
-As everything is going ‘cloud’-y in the domain, it seems the security threats are declining, as the latter is mostly associated with physical servers in the first place.
+As everything is going ‘cloud’-y in the domain, it seems the website security threats are declining, as the latter is mostly associated with physical servers in the first place.

 However, unfortunately, the cloud has not only ‘silver linings’.
 There are a few threateningly black ones, as represented by daily online website security risks plotted by the tech ‘evil’.
-Hackers seem to be getting more and more professional and nimble, masterminding sophisticated threats to the cloud backup systems, too.
+Hackers seem to be getting more and more professional and nimble, masterminding sophisticated website security threats to the cloud backup systems, too.
 Backdoor Trojan apps, data leaks, online fraud are just a few examples.

 Below are the top ‘trendy’ risks that your website security system may be posed to in 2016.
 Know your enemy!

 Ransomware – the ‘the blackmailer’ of the tech world – is becoming one of the most dangerous and daunting malware viruses you can fall victim to.
 If you were unlucky enough to have downloaded this virulent code through phishing attacks or compromised websites- it will block your screen, encrypt you files and persuade you to pay money for getting your documents back (with a cryptographic key).
 Not a pleasant situation, indeed.

 However, cyber security experts have designed a few ‘shields’ against this trending threat to your website security system – CryptoWall, CryptoLocker, CoinVault and Bitcryptor.
 Of course, this malware is quite insidious, but McAfee (U.S. computer software security company) predictions are quite optimistic: the new families will be more sophisticated – including smarter tactics, silent encryption of data and use of kernel components to encrypt files on the fly.